 Privacy is something I’ve had a great deal of trouble understanding over the years.

 I’d say that it is: Information that is shared by one or more people and not shared outside of that person or group.

 As a personality trait, it’s often viewed as a protective measure.
 It’s more important these days, with all the online scamming, than ever before, but (of course) this is nothing new.
-Bank passwords, your SS or SI numbers, or personal information like the natural color of your hair or how much you weight… these things have always been private (unless someone’s just lost a ton of weight and now we have to hear how much they weight all the ding-dong time… seriously, please stop it!)
+Bank passwords, your SS or SI numbers, or personal information like the natural color of your hair or how much you weigh… these things have always been private (unless someone’s just lost a ton of weight and now we have to hear how much they weigh all the ding-dong time… seriously, please stop it!)

 It’s the other things that may fall under this category that confuse me.
 Things like dreams, spiritual beliefs and fantasies.
 I’ve discussed many of those things!
 Ugh.

 - Abuse?
 I’ve discussed that here.

 - Kid issues?
 Check.

 All of those private?
 I tend to think so… but sometimes you need to talk things out.
 Is that what a therapist is for?
 Friends?
 Spouses?